 René Lourens.
 René, who is fluent in Japanese and English, is the main proofreader of the translation.
 After translating the texts, Rieks sends them to René, who carefully looks at them and improves the wording and flow wherever possible.
 He doesn't only look at the English text, but turns to the Japanese source text as well to check whether or not his suggestions are still close enough to the source.
 He then consults with Rieks again, and together they finalize the translation before returning it to Max, who then implements it in the game.

-Special thanks go to Wolf for making that brilliant teaser video, to Robert Vroemisse for his tips on the layout of this website and to Dennis Bakker for offering a final, objective proofread of all in-game texts before releasing the final patch.
+Special thanks go to Wolf for making that brilliant teaser video, to Robert Vroemisse for his tips on the layout of this website and to Dennis Bakker for the final, objective proofread of all in-game texts.

 These are the current features of our SD Snatcher English translation:

 - Authentic translation from Japanese to English.
 No limitations due to space or any other technical reasons.

 - A new proportional font, making use of both uppercase and lowercase characters.

 - Text printing speed adjusted to English readers.
 Fitting use of pauses in printing and of printing speed, giving the conversations more emotional depth.